vinommathewz/image_classification_tensorflow/README.md

-# Training an Image Classification model using Tensorflow
+# Image Classification using Tensorflow
 Training an image classification model using Tensorflow